abhishek2117/NYTimes/README.md

 ●	On the left side or the navigation area find the folder named as 'NYTimesTests'.

-●	Please find the file named as  'NYTimeTests.m' once find that please click on that and you'll see the test written and available in this project.
+●	Please find the file named as  'NYTimesTests.swift' once find that please click on that and you'll see the test written and available in this project.

 ●	To run the Tests press 'cmd+u' so this will run all the tests.